 On international women’s day: She is inspiring

-In the spirit of the International Women’s Day, we believe that every woman is inspiring.
+In the spirit of International Women’s Day, we believe that every woman is inspiring.
 From the stay-at-home mother who dedicates her time and energy to her children, to the CEO who successfully leads a multinational corporation.
-And if you look closely in your public life, you’ll find amazing women making their own ways around you.
+And if you look closely at your public life, you’ll find amazing women making their own ways around you.

 Gender equality, equal world, equal future, and women’s rights are all highly regarded social causes to pursue.
 Sadly, a lot of governments and companies claim to try and tackle gender parity close to home but not a lot is being done.